RetroCharting

 Buying Guide & Authenticity

-Is 007 James Bond the Duel Rare?
+Description 007 James Bond the Duel

 The Duel is a James Bond video game released for the Sega Master System, the Sega Game Gear, and the Sega Mega Drive / Genesis.
 The game was developed and published by Domark and released in 1993.
 Armed with a pistol, the player controls James Bond through various side-scrolling enemy bases to rescue female hostages and arm a bomb placed at a strategic point to destroy the base.
 Along the way, Bond must battle numerous thugs and familiar bosses.
 The game is notable among Bond games for a number of reasons.
 Although it was released 4 years after Timothy Dalton's last outing as James Bond, his likeness is used in the game, most notably the opening screens, thus making it Dalton's last appearance in a Bond game to date.
 It was also the final Bond game to be released by Domark.
 It was also the first Bond game not to be directly based on a movie or novel.
 Instead it featured an original storyline, albeit one featuring familiar villains including Jaws and Oddjob.
 Though the game's storyline was not its strong point, it did blaze a trail for future licence-holders EA, half of whose Bond output would be based on original storylines.
 One previous Bond game, Operation Stealth, included an original storyline but the game was originally based on a generic Bond-style character named John Glames and only had the licence added for its North American release.